shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/intro-to-http.md

 browser contacts a web server, and very few people DO understand this---including most people in the online ad industry.

-We looked for an intro guide to HTTP that went beyond "Here's what a webpage is!" but didn't jump straight into TCP/IP layers, but we struck out completely.
-So we've written our own.
+There are a lot of information on the internet about HTTPs, below is a quick summary to get you started.
 Please [let us know](mailto:wiki@appnexus.com) what's helpful for you and what suggestions you have, and let us know if you've found any good intro guides.

-## What is HTTP?
+## HTTP Definition

 HTTP stands for Hypertext Transfer Protocol, and it's how different parts of the Internet communicate with each other.
 HTTP is what's known